Lisa Geger – CSBI Director, Ballet, Modern, Progressive Ballet Technique Instructor and Choreographer

-Lisa Morovitz-Geger is the founder and director of Columbia Summer Ballet Intensive.
+Lisa Morovitz-Geger is the founder and director of the Columbia Summer Ballet Intensive.

-Lisa has been with Columbia Performing Arts Centre since its inception in 1998 and loves every moment she can spend with students.
-Lisa oversees the recreational ballet program and syllabus for the studio, has taught modern and Swing, and has choreographed a few competition pieces throughout the years.
+Lisa has been with the Columbia Performing Arts Centre since its inception in 1998 and loves every moment she can spend with students.
+Lisa oversees the recreational ballet program and syllabus for the studio, has taught modern and Swing, and has choreographed over 60 ballets a few competition pieces throughout the years.

 Lisa graduated from Stephens College in 1992 with a BFA in Dance.
 She then attended Harvard Summer Dance Workshop and studied dance in London with the London Contemporary Dance Theatre and in Holland with the Rotterdam Dance Theatre.
 Lisa performed with Webster Dance Theatre and MADCO in St. Louis and then moved to New York City where she became an apprentice for the Merce Cunningham Dance Company and represented the Cunningham Studio in the Princess Grace Foundation Awards.
 Lisa studied the Argentine Tango with Paul Pellicoro and Eleny Fotinos, both of whom taught Al Pacino the tango for his role in “Scent of a Woman”.
 Lisa performed the Argentine Tango in many tango salons and restaurants and has competed in the International Latin Ballroom Dance division.
 She has also performed for many smaller, modern dance companies.